dongrixinyu/ffio/README.md

 $ docker build -t jionlp/ffio:(your custom version) .
 ```

-If you wanna run ffio in your host OS, rather than a docker container, you can
+If you wanna run ffio in your host OS, rather than a docker container, you can:

 ## 3. Install ffio by yourself